ErpNetDocs/tech/advanced/scripting/execution-context/index.md

 The execution context depends on where and how the script is triggered.
 E.g., the type of the `subject` variable will change based on the business rule's entry point and the repository to which it is attached.
 If a rule is attached to the Customers repository, subject will be a Customer entity; if attached to another repository, `subject` will represent an instance of that entity type.

-In some cases, the `subject` variable may be null (e.g., if the script is not triggered by a specific entity).
-It is a good practice to check whether `subject` is available before using it in your script.

 Always refer to the documentation for your specific script entry point to understand exactly which context variables and objects will be available during execution.